-After leaving school aged fifteen, she later went on to study at the Royal Conservatoire for Scotland.
+After leaving school aged fifteen, Xana later went on to study at the Royal Conservatoire for Scotland.
 Her work is often collaborative and is intentionally diverse in both style and content, though often for/inspired by children and young people, particularly those she has met through her work in socially excluded communities.
-Xana often takes on multiple creative roles including director and designer.
+Xana often takes on multiple creative roles including creative facilitator, dramaturg, director and designer.

-As a writer / director she is CATS nominated (NESTS), has been named on the BBC New Talent Hotlist, in 2016 was the only writer living in Scotland on attachment to the BBC Writersroom / Dramaroom scheme, has appeared multiple times in the Creative Scotland ‘Made in Scotland’ Showcase (Hup, Valentina’s Galaxy), featured work in the Glasgow Culture 2014 programme (Yellow Valley), has been shown at festivals and venues throughout the UK and internationally and has been shortlisted for the Canadian DORA awards (Hup) and The Oxford Samuel Beckett Theatre Trust Award (The Marshmallow Test), among others.
+As a writer / director she is CATS nominated (NESTS), has been named on the BBC New Talent Hotlist, in 2016 was the only writer living in Scotland on attachment to the BBC Writersroom / Dramaroom scheme.
+Work that Xana has created or contributed to has appeared multiple times in the Creative Scotland ‘Made in Scotland’ Showcase (Hup, Valentina’s Galaxy), featured in the Glasgow Culture 2014 programme (Yellow Valley), been shown at festivals and venues throughout the UK and internationally and been shortlisted for the Canadian DORA awards (Hup) and longlisted for The Oxford Samuel Beckett Theatre Trust Award (The Marshmallow Test), among others.
 Xana has been fortunate to be involved in a number of selective development programmes including for CBBC, BBC River City, BBC The Social, Imaginate, Summerhall and Dancebase and has worked as a writer, director, dramaturg and creative practitioner for a wide variety of organisations, across the globe.